NMDimitriou/HyMetaGrowth/README.md

 [3] Franssen, L. C., Lorenzi, T., Burgess, A. E. F., & Chaplain, M. A. J. (2019).
 A Mathematical Framework for Modelling the Metastatic Spread of Cancer.
 Bulletin of Mathematical Biology, 81(6), 1965–2010. https://doi.org/10.1007/s11538-019-00597-x

 [4] Botev, Z. I., Grotowski, J. F., Kroese, D. P., & others.
 (2010).
 Kernel density estimation via diffusion.
 The Annals of Statistics, 38(5), 2916–2957.

+## Suport or Contact
+For any question feel free to contact me at: nikolaos.dimitriou [at] mail.mcgill.ca

 ## Citing
 If you intend to use this code in your publications, please cite: